0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 With a total runtime of 12:57, Pathbyter would have placed third in Splunk's testing, which is more than 3 times faster than the median encryption speed of the ransomware Splunk tested.

-**Testing Round Two: The Full Monty**
+**Round 2: On Windows 10 PC**

-This time I wrote a Python script that generated 100,000 garbage files, each 512kb, filled with a quote from the movie Hackers repeated many times.
-I used a desktop running Windows 10, with a Ryzen 5800x CPU, 32gb ddr5 3600mhz memory, and an NVME 4 ssd.
+This time I used 100,000 garbage files, each 512kb, filled with a corny quote from the movie Hackers repeated many times.
+The test computer has a Ryzen 5800x CPU, 32 GB DDR5 ram, and an NVME 4 SSD.
+Admittedly this broke my code, which was only Linux compatible at the time, so after some tinkering I ran the tests.
+The results were... impressive.

 ![ALT text](imgs/pathbyter.png)

+**A total runtime of 10:37!!!**

+That's pretty fast.
+That would have Pathbyter placing third on Splunk's tests.
+Not bad for Python.

 **Pathbyter's performance during the second round of testing:**